PRIZES AWARDED* FOR:

 - BEST COSTUME

 - BEST DRESSED FAMILY/GROUP

-The annual Warwick Rotary Thanksgiving Day Turkey Trot is going Virtual for 2020!
+Details for the annual Warwick Rotary Thanksgiving Day Turkey Trot for 2021 coming soon!

 “RUN/WALK FOR THOSE IN NEED”

 A FAMILY & FRIENDS

 Adults $20 | Students (ages 6-17) $15 | Child (age 5 & under) Free | Family (2 adults + 2 students) $50

 To Benefit: The Rhode Island Critical Incident Stress Management TEAM, The Westbay Marketplace Food Pantry, and the Warwick Rotary Charity Fund